josiapaulus/josiapaulus/README.md

 # Josia Paulus
 My personal repository

-Hi, I'm Josia Paulus
+I'm Josia Paulus<br>

--🎓 Undergraduate Student at the University of Indonesia -⚡ Electrical Engineering
+-🎓 Undergraduate Student at the University of Indonesia<br>
+-⚡ Electrical Engineering<br>
--💡 I'm interested in control systems, robotics, and IoT -🔧 Currently studying and developing projects in the field of robotics and IoT
+-💡 I'm interested in control systems, robotics, and IoT<br>
+-🔧 Currently studying and developing projects in the field of robotics and IoT<br>